Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Further comments

-where $V_\pm$ are two \rv{s} with the same Gumbel distribution; moreover, it is easy to see that this holds jointly with $V_+$ and $V_-$ independent.
-The result follows from \eqref{nasten} and \eqref{vilan}. \end{proof}
+where $V_\pm$ are two random variable{s} with the same Gumbel distribution; moreover, it is easy to see that this holds jointly with $V_+$ and $V_-$ independently.
+The result follows from (\ref{nasten}) and (\ref{vilan}). \end{pf}

-Comparing \refT{T1d=1} to \refT{T1}, we see that first of all the limit distribution is different.
-Furthermore, the term $\log(a_n/b_n)$ in \eqref{t1a} disappears, which is expected since it is multiplied by $(d-1)/2$, but also the term $\log\log(a_n/b_n)$ disappears, and the constant term is different, with $-\log c_d$ replaced by $2\log 2$. ($c_d$ in \eqref{cd} would be 0 for $d=1$, which does not make sense in \eqref{t1a}.)
+Comparing Theorem~\ref{T1d=1} to Theorem~\ref{T1}, we see that first of all the limit distribution is different.
+Furthermore, the term $\frac{d-1}2\log(a_n/b_n)$ in (\ref{t1a}) disappears, which is expected, but also the term $\log\log(a_n/b_n)$ disappears, and the constant term is different, with $-\log c_d$ replaced by $2\log2$. [$c_d$ in (\ref{cd}) would be 0 for $d=1$, which does not make sense in (\ref{t1a}).]
+A reason for the different behavior is that for $d=1$, there is no issue with the angles, and $M^{(2)}$ is the sum of two extreme value statistics ($M_n^+$ and $-M_n^-$ in the proof above).

-Similarly, in the special case in \refT{TC2}, we obtain for $d=1$ from \eqref{an0} and \eqref{bn0} (which hold also for $d=1$ by the proof above) the following, where the limit distribution again is different; furthermore, the $\log\log\log n$ term disappears and the constant term is slightly different. \begin{theorem} Suppose that $X_1,X_2,\dots$ are \iid{} symmetric real-valued random variables with a density function $f(x)$ such that, as $|x|\to\infty$,
+Similarly, in the special case in Theorem~\ref{TC2}, we obtain for $d=1$ from (\ref{an0}) and (\ref{bn0}) (which hold also for $d=1$ by the proof above) the following, where the limit distribution again is different; furthermore, the $\log\log\log n$ term disappears, and the constant term is slightly different.

+\begin{theorem} Suppose that $X_1,X_2,\ldots$ are i.i.d. symmetric real-valued random variables with a density function $f(x)$ such that, as $|x|\to\infty$,

-for some $c,\gb,\gam>0$ and $\ga\in\bbR$.
+for some $c,\beta,\gamma>0$ and $\alpha\in\mathbb R$.
 Then